AldaronLau/awi/README.md

 # [Aldaron's Window Interface](https://crates.io/crates/awi)
 This project has been discontinued, and replaced with the [window](https://crates.io/crates/window) crate.

+Contact me at aldaronlau@gmail.com if you wish to reclaim the crate name.

+----

 Interface through a window to a device.

-----

 This project is part of [ADI](https://crates.io/crates/adi).